syswonder/hvisor-book-en/src/chap03/VirtIOUseage.md

 	--device net,addr=0xa003600,len=0x200,irq=75,zone_id=1,tap=tap0 &
 ```

 `--device net` indicates creating a Virtio network device for use by the virtual machine with id `zone_id`.
-This virtual machine will interact with the device through an MMIO region, which starts at `addr`, with a length of `len`, the device interrupt number is `irq`, and it connects to the Tap device named `tap`.
+The virtual machine will interact with the device through an MMIO region, starting at address `addr`, with length `len`, device interrupt number `irq`, and connected to a Tap device named `tap`.

-### Virtio console Device
+### Virtio Console Device

 Execute the following example command on the Root Linux console to create a Virtio console device: